-AX Investments p.I.c. is a finance vehicle of AX Group p.I.c. ("AX Group" or "the Group").
-It has raised finance through the bond issued on the Malta Stock Exchange which it lends to subsidiaries of the AX Group in order to finance projects and developments.
+AX Investments p.I.c. is a finance entity within AX Group p.I.c. ("AX Group" or "the Group").
+It has raised finance through bond issued on the Malta Stock Exchange which it lends to subsidiaries of the AX Group in order to finance projects and developments.
 As such the Company is reliant on AX Group and its subsidiaries for the payment of interest due on the bond as well as the repayment of the bond at maturity.
-In this regard, AX Holdings Limited has in terms of the offering memorandum of the 6% AX Investments P.I.c.2024 bond, given a parent Company Guarantee to support this commitment.
-(Note: AX Holdings Limited is an intermediate holding company within the AX Group structure (a notice of merger was filed with the Malta Business Registry on 22 December 2020 to merge AX Holdings Limited into AX Group p.I.c.)
+In this regard, AX Group p.l.c. has in terms of the offering memorandum of the "6% AX Investments p.l.c.
+2024 Bond", given a parent company guarantee to support this previously commitment.
+The quarantee was provided bv AX Holdinas Limited.
+AX Holdings Limited was merged into AX Group p.l.c. as of 24 March 2021 and consequently, AX Group p.I.c. absorbed all the assets, rights, liabilities and obligations of AX Holdings Limited, which, in turn, ceased to exist.